blw-ofag-ufag/eCH-0266/README.md

     The pre-release then follow the eCH validation process according to the change scope (minor, major).
 The code and documentation of the pre-release is sent to the relevant stakeholders that have the opportunity to ask for modifications or accept the new release.
     See [eCH-0003 - Leitfaden zur Genehmigung von Anträgen](https://ech.ch/de/ech/ech-0003) and [eCH-0150 - Change und Release Management von eCH-Standards](https://ech.ch/de/ech/ech-0150).

-4. Once the eCH validation process is done and the Release is accepted, the CCDT merges the Release branch into main.
+4. Once the eCH validation process is done and the release is accepted, the CCDT merges the release branch into main.

     ![image](https://github.com/user-attachments/assets/3f5f0ead-a3a9-42bf-96cd-52b1872df2f9)